subasio/Aviv-QA-Web-Technical-Test/README.md

 ## Issues and Challenges
   **Cloudflare bot protection reCaptcha**\
-  This was the biggest issue since the web app is heavily protected by the **Cloudflare bot**.
+  This was the biggest issue since the web app is heavily protected by the **Cloudflare bot reCaptcha** which is specifically designed to prevent automation testing among all of the other possible threats.
 I have tried all of the well known ways to workaround it including:
   * injecting complete `.har` file,
   * separate cookies,
   * `user-agent`,